Frodsham: Geology

 The parish, like most in Cheshire, is underlain by a suite of sedimentary rocks dating from the Triassic Period.
-They comprise (in ascending order) the early Triassic age Kinnerton Sandstone, Chester Pebble Beds and Wilmslow Sandstone Formations together with the Late Triassic age Helsby Sandstone, Tarporley Siltstone and Sidmouth Mudstone formations.
+They comprise (in ascending order) the early Triassic age Kinnerton Sandstone, Chester and Wilmslow Sandstone formations together with the Late Triassic age Helsby Sandstone, Tarporley Siltstone and Sidmouth Mudstone formations.
 Those formations up to and including the Helsby Sandstone Formation are assigned to the Sherwood Sandstone Group.
 It is this formation whose relatively hard-wearing sandstones form the higher ground of Beacon Hill, Woodhouse Hill and Harrol Edge.
 The younger siltstones and mudstones are assigned to the Mercia Mudstone Group.
-The sequence of sandstones is exposed in a railway cutting and two road cuttings, which are designated as a geological Site of Special Scientific Interest.
+The sequence of sandstones is exposed in a railway cutting and two road cuttings, which are collectively designated as a geological Site of Special Scientific Interest.

 Several faults run roughly northwest–southeast through the area, notably the Overton Fault, which roughly parallels the B5439 and B5152 roads, and the Frodsham Fault, which runs north from the vicinity of Crowmere to the mouth of the River Weaver.
 Both of these faults and others in the area downthrow to the east.
 Movement on them is thought to have taken place in the Tertiary period.
 The uplift resulted in trapping the water table at an elevation of around 200 ft at which level springs developed.

-Overlying the bedrock is a variety of superficial deposits (otherwise known as drift).
+Overlying the bedrock are a variety of superficial deposits (otherwise known as drift).
 These comprise a thin and patchy cover of glacial till (or 'boulder clay'), largely a legacy of the last ice age, together with spreads of glacio-fluvial sand and gravel, a product of the eventual deglaciation of the area.
 Recent alluvium fills the deeply incised valley of the Weaver and also extends across the Marsh to the Mersey estuary.